edwinans/smessenger/README.md

 ## Documentation and testing

 - http://localhost:8080/swagger-ui/index.html
+  - Login, retrieve `jwt` token and enter it in the global "Authorize" field (top-right)
 - [Postman collection](./postman_collection.json)
 - Two test users are preloaded in the database: `user1` and `user2` (password: `pass`).
   Sample messages from `user2` to `user1` are included.
 Use these accounts to start testing.